We have a remarkable group of people affiliated with Kid Think. Read a little about them and their childhood favorites below!

-Dr. Van Reet is an assistant professor of psychology at Providence College, specializing in how our minds develop throughout childhood and into adulthood.
+Dr. Van Reet is an associate professor of psychology at Providence College, specializing in how our minds develop throughout childhood and into adulthood.
 She started Kid Think in the fall of 2008 to give her studies a home at PC and to give students interested in learning more about development a place to train.
 Growing up, she read every Nancy Drew book she could get her hands on.
 These days, if she was a children's character, she would be Owl from Winnie-the-Pooh.

 Sarah Conway '09.
 Sarah's senior thesis on children's drawing and attention abilities was presented at a conference the year after she graduated.

 Beth Moriarty '12.
-Beth managed Kid Think during the Spring of 2012.
-She is now earning her Master's Degree in School Psychology at Tufts University.
+Beth earned her Master's Degree in School Psychology at Tufts University.

 Kelly Murner ’15.
 Kelly hopes to pursue a graduate degree in school or educational psychology.
 Her senior thesis investigated how to encourage school-age children to be incremental learners.

 Victoria Sanborn '15.
 Victoria's senior thesis was a critical review of why pretending is difficult for autistic children.
 She is working as a research assistant before pursuing a degree in clinical psychology.

 Kelly Sheehan '11.
 Kelly is continuing her studies of child development!
 She earned her Ph.D. in Developmental Psychology at Northwestern University, working primarily in David Uttal's lab.
 She is now a Postdoctoral Fellow at the Center on Media and Human Development.

 Cristina Taylor '14.
 Cristina is pursuing a degree in medicine, hoping to specialize in child and adolescent mental health.

 Arielle Wezdenko '13.
 Arielle's senior thesis found that children's prosocial behavior is affected by their inhibitory control.
 She recently earned a Master's in School Psychology at Northeastern University.